roelandschoukens/bicycle-hill-misery-index/README.md

    hackaton in 2014.
 This was very detailed but it is no longer available.
    Maybe I’ll use openStreetMap data in the future. `make-elevation.py` will have to be updated to read this data.

+   For the time being the `roads-elevation.geojson` is included in the repository.
+The geometry data in this file originally came from
+   Auckland Transport and is licensed under [Creative Commons Attribution 3.0 New Zealand](https://hackakl.koordinates.com/license/attribution-3-0-new-zealand/).
+   The elevation comes from the 1m DEM.

 To make a nice map you’ll probably want some topographic data.
 [LINZ](https://data.linz.govt.nz/) publishes topographic maps, and all the underlying data to generate these maps.
 You’d probably get: